Acute and Chronic Care Management

 Can prediabetes be reversed?

-Lifestyle changes are effective and may prevent progression.
+Lifestyle changes can effectively prevent progression.

 Management Approach